More Bad News, Good News

 Gold lamay suits ain’t cheap.

-2 responses to “More Bad News, Good News”
+2 thoughts on “More Bad News, Good News”

 FYI: A shiny gold suit is probably inappropriate attire for a person mourning the passing of a dear relative even if the relative was distant.
 A black, somewhat understated sequined suit could work.
 If I were you, I’d track down the clothier who designed suits for the late Wladziu Valentino Liberace AKA “The Glitter Man,” “The King of Bling,” “Mr. Showmanship” or just plain “Liberace.”
 You could also visit Graceland for some tips about the sort of clothing Elvis wore.